TeacherGaming/slate/source/includes/sdk_http.md

-responseCreatedAt | Datetime when reponse was created login_message | login message that can be displayed to user on successful login login_message_html | same as above but with html bold tags in id’s subscription_expired | true if TGA subscription is expired otherwise false subscription_expired_message | Message that can be displayed to user if subscription has expired student | studentid of the logged in student, SHA256 hash of this id, boolean of whether account was created and boolean of whether teacher has linked creatubbles class | classid  of the logged in student, SHA256 hash of this id and boolean of whether student self signup is allowed
+responseCreatedAt | Datetime when reponse was created login_message | login message that can be displayed to user on successful login login_message_html | same as above but with html bold tags in id’s subscription_expired | true if TeacherGaming Desk subscription is expired otherwise false subscription_expired_message | Message that can be displayed to user if subscription has expired student | studentid of the logged in student, SHA256 hash of this id, boolean of whether account was created and boolean of whether teacher has linked creatubbles class | classid  of the logged in student, SHA256 hash of this id and boolean of whether student self signup is allowed